4ndr34z/Get-bADpasswords/README.md

 * Performs password comparison between users in the Active Directory (i.e. finds shared passwords).
 * Requires 'Domain Admin' privileges or similar, e.g. 'Domain Controller' or delegated Domain-level permissions for both	"Replicating Directory Changes" and "Replicating Directory Changes All", to succesfully fetch passwords from the Active Directory database.
 * Choose a Domain Controller or a member server (will become a Tier 0 system) for executing the script, e.g. as a Scheduled Task.

+## Additions in this fork
+The following additions are done in this fork
+* Added optional actions when weak passwords are detected, so you can mitigate the problem right away
+  * Resetpassword - Resets the users password to a random strong password
+  * Untick "Password never expires" in user properties
+  * Ticks "User must change password at next logon"
+* Addedd optional settings for SMTP
+  * Added authentication options
+  * Added portnumber
+  * Added SSL-option
+  * SMTP credentials are stored encrypted
+* Added a Norwegian wordlist

 ![picture](https://github.com/improsec/Get-bADpasswords/blob/master/Get-bADpasswords_2.jpg)